Social Democratic Party (UK): Merger, disestablishment and splits

 Following the disappointment of 1987, Steel proposed a formal merger of the two parties.
 Jenkins and Steel had believed this to be eventually inevitable after the party failed to break through at the 1983 election.
 The proposal, also supported by Williams and Rodgers, was fiercely opposed by Owen, who argued that such a merger would not be accepted by the electorate, and would not reverse their declining share of the vote.
 Jenkins denied that a merger had been his original intent.

 But the majority of the SDP's membership (along with those of the Liberals) voted in favour of the union.
 Owen resigned as leader and was replaced by Robert Maclennan.
 Steel and Maclennan headed the new "Social and Liberal Democrats" party from 3 March 1988.
 An interim working name for the party, the "Democrats", was adopted by conference on 26 September 1988.
 This proved to be unpopular, and the party was renamed the Liberal Democrats in October 1989, as had been originally proposed at the September 1988 conference by the party's Tiverton branch.

-Most SDP members, including MP and future Liberal Democrat leader Charles Kennedy, joined Maclennan in the merged party, but Owen created a continuing SDP, along with two other MPs, John Cartwright and Rosie Barnes.
-This party disbanded after placing behind the Monster Raving Loony Party at a May 1990 by-election in Bootle, although a third SDP was formed, which currently operates on a much less influential scale.
-There was also a continuing Liberal Party, led by Michael Meadowcroft and David Morrish, mainly based on Liverpool and West Country Liberals who feared a dilution by the former SDP members of the Liberal tradition within the merged party.
+Most SDP members, including MP and future Liberal Democrat leader Charles Kennedy, joined Maclennan in the merged party, but Owen created a 'continuing' SDP along with the other two MPs, John Cartwright and Rosie Barnes.
+This party disbanded after coming behind the Monster Raving Loony Party at a May 1990 by-election in Bootle, although a third SDP was formed in 1990 and continues to operate on a much less influential scale.
+There was also a continuing Liberal Party, led by Michael Meadowcroft and David Morrish, which mainly revolved around Liverpool and West Country Liberals who feared a dilution by the former SDP members of the Liberal tradition within the merged party.
 It too continues in the present day.

-Following the dissolution of the SDP, a number of members endorsed the Conservatives in the 1992 general election.
+Following the dissolution of the SDP, those senior members who refused to join the Liberal Democrats went a variety of different ways.
+Some, such as the former MPs John Horam and Neville Sandelson, began associating with the Conservative Party while the original SDP was still in existence, while several of Owen's young followers (including Daniel Finkelstein, Andrew Cooper and the future MP Rob Wilson) aligned with the 'continuing' SDP before endorsing the Conservatives at the 1992 general election..
+A number of other Owenite SDP members, most notably David Sainsbury, Polly Toynbee, Lord Young of Dartington, Lord Kennet and Lord Diamond, instead chose to join (or rejoin) the Labour Party, and they were followed by the likes of Roger Liddle and Andrew Adonis, who spent several years as Liberal Democrats before gravitating to Labour during the early Blairite era.
+A select few among the 'continuing' SDP later became reconciled to joining the Liberal Democrats, but some (such as Cartwright, Barnes and Lord Kilmarnock) emulated Owen and continued to identify as 'independent Social Democrats' even after the demise of their party.